Trickypandey/UnrealAssigmentWeek3/README.md

 - Right-click to start a new wall segment.
 - Press 'Z' to undo the last spline point added.
 - Press 'C' to toggle between wall creation mode and new spline creation mode.
+- Press 'E' to go to the next spline.
+- Press 'Q' to go to the previous spline .

 ## Installation